 Using credit card points to book dirt-cheap flight deals for a free trip is one of our favorite ways to use points.
-And thanks to the bonus you get when booking with points earned from cards like the Chase Sapphire Preferred, Chase is a clear winner for using points to book cash flight deals.
+And thanks to the bonus you get when booking with points earned from cards like the Chase Sapphire Preferred Card, Chase is a clear winner for using points to book cash flight deals.

 But Chase isn’t perfect.
 Since Chase partnered with Expedia to power its Ultimate Rewards travel booking portal, we’ve heard a common complaint from readers: The prices they get through Chase are often higher than what they found through Google Flights or an international fare alert from Thrifty Traveler Premium.
 It’s a known issue, and a persistent and confusing problem.